 The examiner may make one of the following recommendations:

-- PASSED without further examination; or
+- The thesis should be classified as PASSED without further examination; or

 Exegesis and Practical Works